Welcome to the Epidermolysis Bullosa Clinic

 Stanford University School of Medicine’s Department of Dermatology has a long-standing program in EB research, which is directed at developing new therapies for EB.
 We have several ongoing clinical trials and research projects.
 Click here to learn more about our ongoing research.

-Helpful links for more information about epidermolysis bullosa.
+Click here for helpful links with more information about epidermolysis bullosa.